TrivadisPF/platys-modern-data-platform/test-data/flight-data/README.md

 1. code - the carrier code
 2. description - the carrier name / description

-## Airports (csv, json)

-1. iata - the international airport abbreviation code
-2. airpot - name of the airport
-3. city - in which airport is located
-3. state - in which airport is located
-4. country - in which airport is located
-4. lat - the latitude of the airport
-5. long - the longitude of the airport

 ## Plane Data (csv, json)

 1. tailnum -